MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/change-management-progress-obstacles-planning.md

 ms.topic: conceptual
 ---

-# Manage progress, obstacles, and planning
+# Manage progress, obstacles, and planning during the implement phase

 It's during the Implement phase that the implementation team and the planning are first put to the test.
 From a change management perspective, in addition to managing expectations, we should quantify how the sentiment of our stakeholders develops.